 In recent years, the problem of human trafficking has multiplied exponentially in the United States.
-At one time, many people thought of trafficking in humans as an offense that only occurred in seedy locales on foreign lands.
+At one time, many people considered this an offense that only occurred in seedy locales on foreign lands.
 The idea of slave labor and child prostitution is deplorable to most Americans, and the fact that these acts occur on American soil is almost unfathomable.
-Statistics show, however, that the United States is a leading destination for human trafficking.
+Statistics show, however, that the United States is a leading destination for sex traffickers.

-Human trafficking is the second most profitable organized crime, following only drug trafficking.
+It is the second most profitable organized crime, following only drugs.

-Trafficking in persons, trafficking in humans, and human trafficking are terms used to describe forced or coerced labor or commercial sex.
+Human trafficking is a term used to describe forced or coerced labor or commercial sex.
 It is called "modern slavery," but while the means of coercion and procurement have changed, the tactics have been around since antiquity.

-Although human trafficking is often confused with human smuggling, the two are not the same.
+Although it is often confused with human smuggling, the two are not the same.
 Migrant smuggling involves concealing humans to bring them into the country illegally, without proper documentation.
-While illegal immigrants may soon become victims of human trafficking through debt servitude, trafficking in persons is a separate offense.
+While illegal immigrants may soon become victims of this crime through debt servitude, trafficking in persons is a separate offense.

-Human trafficking does not require transportation as a defining characteristic.
-Often, victims of human sex trafficking are moved from city to city, but this is not always the case.
-Labor trafficking related to forced domestic servitude typically leaves the victim in one home, restricted from movement.
+The crime does not require transportation as a defining characteristic.
+Often, victims of human sex traffickers are moved from city to city, but this is not always the case.
+Labor or forced domestic servitude typically leaves the victim in one home, restricted from movement.

-The heartland is not immune to child prostitution and sex trafficking.
-With its proximity to Texas, one of the leading states for human trafficking, and major interstates spanning the borders from north to south and east to west, the state is a hub for trafficking in both drugs and humans.
+The heartland is not immune to child prostitution and sex traffic crimes.
+With its proximity to Texas, one of the leading states for these types of crimes, and major interstates spanning the borders from north to south and east to west, the state is a hub for moving both drugs and humans.
 Since 2007, the National Human Trafficking Resource Center Hotline has received more than 700 calls from Oklahoma.

-Oklahoma's human trafficking laws are a part of the state's kidnapping statutes.
-Defined in 21 O.S. § 748, human trafficking is modern-day slavery that includes, but is not limited to, extreme exploitation and the denial of freedom or liberty of an individual for purposes of deriving benefit from that individual's commercial sex act or labor."
+Oklahoma's laws are a part of the state's kidnapping statutes.
+Defined in 21 O.S. § 748, it is modern-day slavery that includes, but is not limited to, extreme exploitation and the denial of freedom or liberty of an individual for purposes of deriving benefit from that individual's commercial sex act or labor."

 Both state and federal law prohibit the participation of anyone under the age of 18 in a commercial sex act.
-Any person under the age of 18 found to be engaged in "sexually explicit performances, prostitution, participation in the production of pornography, performance in a strip club, or exotic dancing or display" is assumed to be a victim of human trafficking.
+Any person under the age of 18 found to be engaged in "sexually explicit performances, prostitution, participation in the production of pornography, performance in a strip club, or exotic dancing or display" is assumed to be a victim.
 Anyone who persuades, coerces, entices, or aids a minor to participate in a commercial sex act may be prosecuted as a trafficker.

-Since 2000, the federal government has begun to take a strong stand against human trafficking in all its forms.
-Federal anti-trafficking legislation includes two notable acts on which most state laws are based:
+Since 2000, the federal government has begun to take a strong stand against this crime in all its forms.
+Federal legislation includes two notable acts on which most state laws are based:

 If you have been charged with trafficking in humans, accused of aiding child prostitution or forced labor or servitude, you need experienced defense counsel as quickly as possible.
-As human trafficking grows, so does the desire of legislators and prosecutors to take a hard line against it.
-"Human trafficking" is a hot media buzzword, and state and federal law enforcement will be swift to bring harsh judgment.
+As this crime grows, so does the desire of legislators and prosecutors to take a hard line against it.

 Call (405) 418-8888 today to speak confidentially with an attorney about your case.